Homemade Chemical Peel For Acne Scars

 MacGregor is also a fan of these peel pads, which happen to come in a variety of strengths.
 They promise to address skin concerns like large pores, acne, blackheads, and whiteheads by gently exfoliating and moisturizing.

-(Editor’s note: If you’re in between chemical peels and you aren’t gearing up for one or healing from one, retinol is a good idea for reducing acne scarring.
+Editor’s note: If you’re in between chemical peels and you aren’t gearing up for one or healing from one, retinol is a good idea for reducing acne scarring.
 Darden says, “For reducing the appearance of acne scars and the chance of new scars from forming, I recommend using Retinol Reform.
 It stimulates cell regeneration, which reduces the signs of aging, scarring, and acne.”
-This retinol is a Byrdie editor favorite for its effective yet gentle formula which promises to brighten and even your complexion).
+This retinol is a Byrdie editor favorite for its effective yet gentle formula, which promises to brighten and even your complexion.

 What are the best chemical peels for acne scars?

-Formulated for acne scars and large pores, Estée Lauder Perfectionist Pro Instant Resurfacing Peel with 9.9% AHAs + BHA 50ml balances a high concentration of Alpha-Hydroxy Acids (AHAs) with calming Hyaluronic Acid to curb irritation.
+Formulated for acne scars and large pores, Estée Lauder Perfectionist Pro Instant Resurfacing Peel with 9.9% AHAs + BHA 50 ml balances a high concentration of Alpha-Hydroxy Acids (AHAs) with calming Hyaluronic Acid to curb irritation.

-Inspired by professional chemical peels, just one use of this treatment accelerates skin’s natural cell turnover and immediately unveils a smooth, glowing complexion.
-For optimal results, use 2 times per week in the evening.
+Inspired by professional chemical peels, just one use of this treatment accelerates the skin’s natural cell turnover and immediately unveils a smooth, glowing complexion.
+For optimal results, use it 2 times per week in the evening.
 Remember to limit sun exposure and wear SPF daily to protect your healing skin.

 2. Skinstitut Enzymatic Micro Peel

-In addition to its exfoliating properties, the formulation utilises Vitamin B5 and Vitamin B3 (Niacinamide) to nourish skin and help heal barrier damage.
+In addition to its exfoliating properties, the formulation utilizes Vitamin B5 and Vitamin B3 (Niacinamide) to nourish skin and help heal barrier damage.
 Plus, anti-inflammatory Chamomile Extract and hydrating Hyaluronic Acid calm the redness of acne scars.

 Another plus of this chemical peel is that it can be used either daily after cleansing or as a weekly face mask.
 Choose the exfoliation method that suits your skin’s needs.